NotBitcoinCEO/Saying-Hello/README.md

 I'll be using Python today to begin this journey.

-I'm creating this software to help me in my learning process as a software
+I'm creating this to document my personal journey in programming.

-Here is my demo on YouTube.
-I posted unlisted to my music channel.
+Here is the demo on YouTube.
+I posted unlisted to my channel.
 Enjoy the music :)

 [Software Demo Video](https://youtu.be/1Qcc2Et5oz0)